saqibur/tuxedo/README.md

-# Tuxedo
+# tuxedo
-This is an opinionated style guide, derived from PEP-8 and personal experiences.
+This is an opinionated Python style guide, derived from PEP-8 and personal experiences.

-Tuxedo serves hopes to achieve to main goals:
+Tuxedo serves hopes to achieve two main goals:
-1. Writing a comprehensive style guide for my Python projects
+1. Writing a comprehensive style guide for my Python projects (the easy part)
-1. Writing a linter that automates everything dictated in this style guide
+1. Writing a linter that automates everything dictated in this style guide (the hard part)

 ## Rationale